csgf/dchrp-ecsg-mobile/docs/index.rst

    :scale: 60%
    :figclass: text

-   Figure 1.
    Identity Provider List

 If your credentials are correct, the application shows the main view from which you could access repositories.
-As example the Figure 2 shows the repositories available for the ICCU proof of concept.
+As example the `Figure 2`_ shows the repositories available for the ICCU proof of concept.

+.. _Figure 2:

 .. figure:: images/ICCU-POC.jpeg
    :align: center